- UpvoteDownvoteShare Job

 Specimen Processing and Results Reporting: Verify for ordering test in EHR.
 Blood draw patients and follow instructions for specimen processing.
 Restock reagents and requests replacement supplies from referral lab for specimen collection and transport.

-Part-timeExpandApply NowActive JobUpdated Today - UpvoteDownvoteShare Job
+Full-timeExpandApply NowActive JobUpdated 3 days ago - UpvoteDownvoteShare Job

 - Suggest Revision